moz-art/bach/API.md

   }
 ```

-* setVolume: this API is used for telling server the volumne of specific channel.
+* setVolume: this API is used for telling server the volume of specific channel.

 ``` javascript
   {